 MonsterInsights’ features don’t include SEO tools or website comparison department, making it a pretty meager offering compared to the likes of Semrush or Serpstat.
 It does, however, offer some of the most comprehensive tools for how to check website traffic, which is helpful for measuring and growing any WordPress website.
 At only $99.50 a year, it’s also one of the more affordable ways to look up website traffic.

 Key Website Traffic Metrics to Track

 “Website traffic” is a broad metric, and raw website traffic numbers don’t necessarily tell the tale without additional context.
-For example, a website may have high traffic, but the traffic may not be relevant for the company’s target keywords, providing little benefit.
+For example, a website may have high traffic, but the traffic may not be relevant for the company’s target keywords, providing little benefit to lead generation or sales.
 On the other hand, a website with fairly low but highly relevant traffic may generate many highly qualified leads and sales.

 Website statistics reinforce the fact that getting your site to rank on Google is essential, as about 70% of web traffic flows through Google.
 And with Google, a positive user experience (UX) for site visitors is paramount.
 This is often reflected in metrics like time on site, the number of pages viewed, and conversions, such as button clicks or web form completions.

-Here are some of the website traffic metrics to track relative to your site’s performance:
+Here are some of the website traffic metrics to measure relative to your site’s performance:

 - New visitors: The number of first-time visits to your website in a specific time frame.